Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: DATASET AND REPROCESSING

+To reduce the dimension of ECG features, we downsample the processed ECG signals to 50Hz.
+Then we extract more time domain features and frequency domain features to better represent the ECG signals.
+The time-domain features include: maximum, minimum, range, mean, median, mode, standard deviation, root mean square, mean square, k-order moment and skewness, kurtosis, kurtosis factor, waveform factor, pulse factor, and margin factor.
+The frequency-domain features include: fft mean, fft variance, fft entropy, fft energy, fft skew, fft kurt, fft shape mean, fft shape std, fft shape skew, fft kurt, which are shown below, respectively.
 Like many other datasets, the imbalance issue is a problem and needs to be solved before further steps.
 There are five categories in total, including NORM, MI, STTC, CD, and HYP.
 In a balanced dataset, each category should occupy the same proportion.
 In the original dataset, the number of patients in the NORM category is much larger than the others.
 After dividing the ECG signals into individual beats, the portion of each category changed due to heartbeat variance among people.
 However, if we count the segmented ECG beats and compare different categories' data, the imbalance issue still exists, which is shown in Table \ref{imbalance_table}.
-From Table \ref{imbalance_table}, we can find out that NORM category and CD category is much larger than the other three categories, making the dataset unbalanced.
+As in Table \ref{imbalance_table}, the NORM category and CD category are much larger than the other three categories, making the dataset unbalanced.